 Memberships: National Association of Women Artists (NAWA), American Women Artists (AWA), Lower Adirondack Regional Arts Council (LARAC), Saratoga Arts Council

-She has appeared as a featured poet at various venues around Long Island including “First Fridays” at the Hecksher Museum of Art, The Poetry Barn, Barnes & Noble, The Pisces Cafe, Borders Books and local radio.
-Her poems have been published in several anthologies, in newspapers and on the Web, including BigCityLit.com, poetrybay.com, "For Better or For Worse" (PoetWorks Press), "Haiku One Breaths" (Allbook Books), “Long Island Sounds 2005(and 2006)” (North Sea Poetry Scene Press), “PPA Literary Review,” the Northport Observer, The Long Island Quarterly and the North Shore Woman's Newspaper.
+Victoria Twomey has appeared as a featured poet at various venues around Long Island including the Hecksher Museum of Art, The Poetry Barn, Barnes & Noble, The Pisces Cafe, Borders Books and local radio.
+Her poems have been published in several anthologies, in newspapers and literary journals, including: Sanctuary Magazine, BigCityLit, Autumn Sky Poetry Daily, the Tipton Poetry Journal, The Agape Review, The Trouvaille Review, The RavensPerch, The Red Ogre Review, Writing In A Woman's Voice, As it Ought To Be Magazine, Verse-Virtual, "For Better or For Worse" (PoetWorks Press), "Haiku One Breaths" (Allbook Books), “Long Island Sounds 2005 & 2006” (North Sea Poetry Scene Press), the PPA Literary Review, the Northport Observer, The Long Island Quarterly and the North Shore Woman's Newspaper.

 Her poem "Beast" was a First Place Winner in the Performance Poets Association Contest